Signals of eV-scale sterile neutrino at long baseline neutrino experiments: Introduction

-The plan of the article is as follows: In Sec.~\ref{sec:general}, we describe the framework used to quantify $CP$ and $T$ asymmetries in neutrino oscillations followed by analytic probability level discussion for appearance and disappearance channels both for standard three flavour neutrino $(3+0)$ case and three active and one sterile neutrino $(3+1)$ case.
-In Sec.~\ref{results}, we give the results in terms of asymmetries at the level of probabilties and discuss the role of appearance versus disappearance channels in addressing $CP$ and $T$ violation.
-In Sec.~\ref{Fake_contributions}, based on extent of non-unitarity, we define a new metric to quantify the separation of intrinsic and extrinsic effects both in $(3+0)$ case and $(3+1)$ case.
-In Sec.~\ref{event}, we perform numerical simulations for three distinct long baseline experiments (T2HK, DUNE and P2O) which allow us to address separation of intrinsic versus extrinsic effects as well as separation of $(3+0)$ case and $(3+1)$ case irrespective of the choice of $\delta_{13}$.
-We summarize and conclude in Sec.~\ref{conclusion}.
+The plan of the article is as follows: In Sec.~\ref{sec:framework}, we provide the framework used to study the role of eV-scale sterile neutrino in neutrino oscillations and bring out the differences between the standard $(3+0)$ case and $(3+1)$ case in terms of the $CP$ asymmetries (see Appendix~\ref{app_1} for the probability expressions for the $(3+1)$ case).
+In Sec.~\ref{sec:results}, we present numerical analysis and describe the consequences on $CP$ violation and discuss the role of appearance and disappearance channels.
+We also address the question of separating intrinsic versus extrinsic $CP$ effects both for the $(3+0)$ case and $(3+1)$ case.
+In Sec.~\ref{sec:event}, we provide all the crucial details of the experiments (T2HK, DUNE and P2O) and fluxes used in our numerical simulations.
+We finally address the key point of this article, i.e., if we can distinguish between the $(3+0)$ and $(3+1)$ case by defining a metric and by performing detailed numerical simulations at the level of event rates and $\chi^2$ (see Sec.~\ref{sec:chisq}).
+Further, we also deduce the expected precision on the active-sterile mixing angles at future long baseline experiments such as T2HK and DUNE (see Sec.~\ref{sec:precision}).
+We summarize and conclude in Sec.~\ref{sec:conclusion}.